bmndc/nokia-leo/README.md

 ```
 ![Demostration of a macOS Terminal window showing some logs in purple text after typing the command above](/assets/docker_build.png)

 3. Copy the `boot.img` file we've just pulled from our phone to the desktop and do not change its name.
-Type this into the command-line to run the patching process:
+Type this into the command-line to run the modifying process:
 ```console
 docker run --rm -it -v ~/Desktop:/image 8kbootpatcher
 ```
 ![Demostration of a macOS Terminal window listing a list of processed files after typing the command above](/assets/docker_patch.png)

 That's it!
-On your desktop there will be two new image files, the patched `boot.img` and the original `boot-orig.img`.
+On your desktop there will be two new image files, the modified `boot.img` and the original `boot-orig.img`.
 You can now head to part 4.

 ![Demostration of boot.img and boot-orig.img files as shown on desktop](/assets/after_patch.png)